customgento/docs/pages/tier-prices-for-configurable-products-m2.md

 Magento by default would only check the quantities of each child product individually and calculate the final price for each child product separately based on the tier price settings of this specific child.
 With this module, the quantities of all child products in the cart are summed up and you can decide, which of all fitting tier prices shall be used for the calculation.
-**The module also works with the Magento Commerce B2B quote feature.**
+**The module also works with the Adobe Commerce B2B quote feature.**

 ### Example
 There is a configurable product "Awesome T-Shirt" and there are two corresponding variations "green" and "orange".